arohamirai/Hausdorff-Distance-Match/README.md

 Typically, we need input the source image file, the templete image file and the type of feature point. the we can get the result like this:
 <center>![iamge](https://github.com/HolaMirai/Hausdorff-Distance-Match/blob/master/haus/lsresult0.png)<center>

+when you find any bug, please let me know.